Xunnamius/xscripts/docs/src/commands/project/renovate/variables/renovationTasks.md

 #### github-clone-remote-wiki.longHelpDescription

-> `readonly` **longHelpDescription**: `"This renovation will clone the repository's wiki into the (gitignored) .wiki/ directory at the project root.
-If a wiki does not exist, this command will throw an error; in such a case, use --github-reconfigure-repo first to enable wikis before running this renovation."`
+> `readonly` **longHelpDescription**: `"This renovation will enable the wiki for the origin repository (if it is not enabled already) and then clone that wiki into the (gitignored) .wiki/ directory at the project root."`

 #### github-clone-remote-wiki.requiresForce